sumbach/modern-cljs/doc/tutorial-15.md

   (is (= nil (validate-shopping-form "100" "100.25" "8.25" "123.45"))))
 ```

 We started very simple.
-First in the
+First, in the
-`modern-cljs.shopping.validator-test` namespace declaration we
+`modern-cljs.shopping.validators-test` namespace declaration we
-required the `clojure.test` and the `modern-cljs.shopping.validators`
+required the `clojure.test` and `modern-cljs.shopping.validators`
 namespaces.

-Then, by using the `deftest` and the `is` macros, we defined our first
+Then, by using the `deftest` and `is` macros, we defined our first
 unit test named `validate-shopping-form-test`.
-As before, even if we
+As before, we
-are free to name anything as we want, I prefer to adopt some
+are free to name it anything we want, but I prefer to adopt some
 conventions for facilitating unit test writing and reading.
-If I want
+When I
-to test a function named `my-function`, I name the test
+test a function named `my-function`, I name the test
 `my-function-test`.

-The `is` macro allows to make assertions of any arbitrary
+The `is` macro allows us to make assertions of any arbitrary
 expression.
 The code `(is (= nil (validate-shopping-form "1" "0" "0"
-"0")))` is saying that the acutal evaluation of the
+"0")))` is saying that the evaluation of the
 `(validate-shopping-form "1" "0" "0" "0")` form is expected to be equal
-to `nil` because all the input are valid.
+to `nil` (because all the inputs are valid).
 At the moment, we're just
 testing the working path.

 ### On getting less bored

-You'll get bored very quickly in typing `is` forms.
-That's way
+You'll get bored very quickly repeatedly typing `is` forms.
+That's why
-`clojure.test` includes the `are` macro which allows the programmer to
+`clojure.test` includes the `are` macro to allow the programmer to
 save some typing.
 The above group of `is` forms can be reduced to the
 following equivalent `are` form: